Part 3 - Device Registration

 The Losant API node allows you to manage all resources within your Losant application.
 In this case, we’re using it to create a new Losant device.

 is not your devices endpoint.
-This is calling the devices endpoint for Losant’s API.
+This calls the devices endpoint for Losant’s API.

 to the following: